EthanOK/learn-hardhat-js/README.md

 Try running some of the following tasks:

 If ethers.getContract is not a function
-You should commnd "npm install --save-dev @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers ethers"
+You should commnd "npm install --save-dev @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers"

 "npm install" install the package.json